jjagielka/svelte-pivottable/README.md

 #### With external `plotly.js`

-If you would rather not install and bundle `plotly.js` but rather get it into your app via something like `<script>` tag, you can ignore `react-plotly.js`' peer-dependcy warning and handle the dependency injection like this:
+If you would rather not install and bundle `plotly.js` but rather get it into your app via something like `<script>` tag, you can handle the dependency injection like this:

 ```svelte
 <script>